temujin9/mezovy/npcs/hobgoblins/ukpik.md

 - https://www.poetryfoundation.org/poems/43991/kubla-khan
   - stately pleasure dome
   - sacred river of alp, "haunted by woman wailing for her demon-lover!": The Queen as originally from the Plane of Water, now courting Kosechi
   - "Beware!
 Beware!
 His flashing eyes, his floating hair!
-Weave a circle round him thrice, And close your eyes with holy dread, For he on honey-dew hath fed, And drunk the milk of Paradise."
-    Ukpik as a kwisatz haderach, partaking in traditional hag powers while being a hobgoblin.
+Weave a circle round him thrice, And close your eyes with holy dread, For he on honey-dew hath fed, And drunk the milk of Paradise.": Ukpik as a kwisatz haderach, partaking in traditional hag powers while being a hobgoblin.
 - (Swords Comic) Blade of Insults - built by Lockeweaver for Ukpik?